trayio/connector-utils/README.md

 ## formatArrayToCommaDelimitedList({ arrayToFormat })

-Helper function that takes an array and returns a string that is a comma-delimited list of the given array.
+Helper that takes an array and returns a string that is a comma-delimited list of the given array.

 **Kind**: global function